peteroupc/peteroupc.github.io/exporand.md

 6. Call the same algorithm using the _geobagcomp_ input coin and _x_/_y_ = (_b_ &minus; 1)/1 (thus returning 1 with probability (1&minus;_U_)<sup>b&minus;1</sup>).
 If the result is 0, go to step 4.
 (Note that this step and the previous step don't depend on each other and can be done in either order without affecting correctness, and this is taken advantage of in the Python code below.)
 7. _U_ was accepted, so return the result of **FillGeometricBag**.

-Once a PSRN is accepted by the steps above, either return the PSRN as is or fill the unsampled digits of the PSRN's fractional part with uniform random digits as necessary to give the number a _p_-digit fractional part (similarly to **FillGeometricBag**), then return the resulting number.
+Once a PSRN is accepted by the steps above, optionally fill the unsampled digits of the PSRN's fractional part with uniform random digits as necessary to give the number a _p_-digit fractional part (similarly to **FillGeometricBag**), then return the resulting number.

 > **Notes:**
 >